SariahAlSaati/MitCouplingJupiter/README.md

 # MIT Coupling study at Jupiter

 This repository contains the implementation of the method used for the study of the Magnetosphere-Ionosphere-Thermosphere coupling at Jupiter using data from NASA's Juno mission.
-This code is associated to the manuscript *Magnetosphere-Ionosphere-Thermosphere Coupling study at Jupiter Based on Juno’s First 30 Orbits and Modeling Tools*, by Al Saati et al. (2022) submitted to Journal of Geophysical Research - Space Physics.
+This code is associated to the publication *Magnetosphere-Ionosphere-Thermosphere Coupling Study at Jupiter Based on Juno’s First 30 Orbits and Modeling Tools*, by Al Saati et al. (2022, Journal of Geophysical Research - Space Physics, https://doi.org/10.1029/2022JA030586).

 This work have been done during the master internship of Sariah Al Saati and Noé Clément at Institut de Recherche en Astrophysique et Planétologie (IRAP) in Toulouse, under the supervision of Michel Blanc and Nicolas André, in 2021.